guidopuccetti/guidopuccetti.github.io/_pages/home.md

 ![]({{ site.url }}{{ site.baseurl }}/images/home/headshot.jpg){: style="width: 300px; float: right; border: 100px; padding:25px"}

 I am a mycologist and evolutionary biologist who studies the genomic bases of adaptation.
-My research aims to understand how organisms evolve as integrated wholes despite experiencing different selection pressures over the course of their life.
+My research aims to understand the genetic processes that enable organisms to evolve as integrated wholes despite experiencing different selection pressures over the course of their life.
 To answer this question, I use a combination of molecular, manipulative and computational approaches.

 As a Presidential Fellow and FRQNT Doctoral Scholar at the Ohio State University working with [Jason C. Slot](https://u.osu.edu/slot.1/), I developed phylogenetic-based algorithms for studying the modularization of fungal genome architecture in response to selection by different plant defense compounds.
 Since graduating, I have been working as a Postdoctoral Researcher with [Corlett W. Wood](https://www.the-wood-lab.net/) at the Universities of Pittsburgh and Pennsylvania to investigate the evolutionary consequences of genetic trade-offs in multi-species interactions.
 I will continue developing these research themes beginning in September 2021 as a Marie Skłodowska-Curie Fellow with [Daniel Croll](http://www.pathogen-genomics.org/) at the University of Neuchâtel by determining how genetic and environmental constraints together shape fungal evolution.